 I’m showing you How To: Roasted Chicken Thighs (bone-in) to simplify a kitchen staple and give you an easy, healthy meal.
 The juiciest chicken ever!

 You’re meandering through the grocery store, and eventually, you make your way over to the meat aisle.
-You scan the cases for the hottest deals and $1.99lb chicken comes into your peripheral view.
-You all but run over to see what you’re going to score for dinner and then you see it “BONE-IN chicken thighs”.
+And then you see it “BONE-IN chicken thighs”.
 Umm…gross.
 What are you supposed to do, touch bones or something?
 You don’t know how to butcher a chicken.
 You pick up a pack of boneless, skinless chicken breasts for double the price and leave the store feeling defeated.

 Sound like you?
 That was me, too!!
 For some reason, whenever we see bone-in anything it automatically triggers anxiety for some of us.
 I get it!
 Are you supposed to remove the bone before cooking?
 Leave it in?
 When do you take it out?
 How do you know if it’s cooked?!
 The questions are honestly endless.
 Try my Instant Pot Chicken Thighs for another easy way!